zlatinb/muwire-dot-i2p/sharing.markdown

 The "Review" step is there to see exactly what the hierarchy looks like.

 ### 6. Optionally create a feed
-While any MuWire user can browse your published files or locate them using *Search*, you can choose to set up an [*feed* of new files](file-feeds).
+While any MuWire user can browse your published files or locate them using *Search*, you can choose to set up a [*feed* of new files](file-feeds).
 Other MuWire users can then *subscribe* to this feed and be automatically informed of additions you make.

+### 7. Restrict access
+Starting in MuWire version 0.8.13 it will be possible to restrict which users can see which files are inside a folder.

 ## Monitoring downloads
 Of course you will want to know if anybody is reading your stuff.

 * If you look at the **Collections** view, you can see how many times your collection has turned up in a search.
 * If you look in the **Feeds** view you can see how many times your files have been downloaded.
+* If you right-click on a file in the **Library** view and choose "Show file details" you can see how many searches have discovered the file, the keyword that matched, and who downloaded it.

 ## Tips
 * MuWire keeps track of files by a hash of their contents, not the file *name*.
 Once a file has been published, you should avoid modifying it.